WokLibCodeClub/LetterA/Step7-collision/README.md

 Below are some instructions which show one way to achieve this.

-Suggestion: Use Save As... to save the code rect2.py with a new name and make your edits in the file with the new name.
+Suggestion: Use Save As    to save the code rect2.py with a new name and make your edits in the file with the new name.

 Challenge
 =========